Job Title: Resource Teacher (English for Speakers of Other Languages)

 The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.

-While performing the duties of this job, the employee is required to sit, talk and hear; stand and walk; use hands/fingers to handle, or feel; reach with hands and arms.
+While performing the duties of this job, the employee is required to sit, talk, and hear; stand and walk; use hands to finger, handle, or feel; reach with hands and arms.
+The employee occasionally lifts and/or moves up to 25 pounds.
 Specific vision ability required by this job includes close vision, distance vision, and the ability to adjust focus.

 WORKING CONDITIONS